 Some key things that your employer should do to avoid injuries are:

 Any employer should also make sure that you’ve been fully trained to use these types of substances before you begin any work, and it’s just as important as an employee that you follow any training you’ve been given.

-If you’ve suffered from a chemical injury within the last three years and it wasn’t your fault, then it’s likely we’ll be able to help you make a compensation claim.
-To take the first steps, you can speak to an advisor for free on 0800 234 6438, or fill in the contact form at the top of this page and we’ll call you back.
+If you’ve suffered from a chemical injury within the last three years and it wasn’t your fault, then it’s likely you’ll be able to make a compensation claim.
+To take the first steps, you can speak to a legal adviser for free on 0800 234 6438, or fill in the claim form on this page and they’ll call you back.

-It can sometimes be difficult to know whether your accident was somebody else’s fault without speaking to an expert – our advisors have the knowledge to be able to let you know whether you can make a claim, and they’ll pass you on to a specialist solicitor if you decide you’d like to go ahead.
+It can sometimes be difficult to know whether your accident was somebody else’s fault without speaking to an expert – your legal adviser will have the knowledge to be able to let you know whether you can make a claim, and they’ll pass you on to a specialist solicitor if you decide you want to go ahead.